 The move toward allowing user-generated content on a massive scale aims to drive more traffic and page views to LinkedIn and encourage members to spend more time on the site.
 However, it just makes sense that you should be able to showcase your insights in more ways on the world’s largest professional social network, as well as learn from others.
 If you’re already blogging and creating valuable content for your network, this is an opportunity to potentially achieve greater visibility and engagement.

 If you don’t have access to the LinkedIn publishing platform yet, you will.
-It’s being rolled out slowly over time.
-Currently there are 25,000 beta testers.
 When you do have access, you will see a small pencil icon next to the share box on your LinkedIn home page.
+Simply click the pencil icon and start writing!
+Share your stories, ideas, and insights with your LinkedIn network and beyond.

 Your Turn to Build Influence